MozillaFoundation/2017-global-sprint-planning/sites.md

 We don't currently have any financial resources to support Sites (for example, to pay for rentals of space or equipment or snacks) but we do provide support, signage, and swag for participants.

 ### About Site Hosts
-Your Site Hosts should be prepared to create a welcoming space for all participants, and help to enforce Participation Guidelines. **Ideally, Site Hosts are well-connected, natural networkers who can really promote the Sprint and their site across their communities and networks via social media, email lists, blogging, etc. Site hosts should be tech savvy and prepared coordinate communications with their Site and the rest of the Sprint during the event, via Vidyo check-ins and/or social media updates.**
+Your Site Hosts should be prepared to create a welcoming space for all participants, and help to enforce Participation Guidelines.
+Ideally, Site Hosts areP

+* reliable and responsible; welcoming and approachable
+* well-connected, natural networkers who can really promote the Sprint via social media, email lists, blogging, etc.
+* tech savvy and prepared coordinate communications with their Site

+You'll know who in your community would be best suited to be a Site Host-- reach out and encourage them to register!